AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/22.2-release-activity/22-2-release-overview.md

     </ul> </td>
   </tr>
   <tr data-mc-conditions="">
    <td> <p><a href="../../../product-announcements/product-releases/22.2-release-activity/22-2-admin-enhancements.md#deactiva" class="MCXref xref" xrefformat="{para}">Deactivate a group</a> </p> <p>As your internal organizations change, you might need to stop using certain groups in Workfront and create new ones.
 To help with this, we have added the ability to deactivate a group without losing its historical data.
-For regular users who don’t need to see them, inactive groups are cleared from group type-ahead fields.</p> <p>You can still find and configure options, preferences, and object associations for inactive groups that you manage.
-And deactivating a group doesn’t change anything about the objects that the group is attached to.</p> <p>Previously, it wasn’t possible to deactivate a group.</p> </td>
+For regular users who don't need to see them, inactive groups are cleared from group type-ahead fields.</p> <p>You can still find and configure options, preferences, and object associations for inactive groups that you manage.
+And deactivating a group doesn't change anything about the objects that the group is attached to.</p> <p>Previously, it wasn't possible to deactivate a group.</p> </td>
    <td> <p><b>Available on these dates:</b> </p>
     <ul>
      <li> <p>Preview release: March 10, 2022<br></p> </li>